Reviews You Can Rely On

 Weight (in pounds) 1.52 lbs

-That said, don't expect these pants to perform as well as more expensive alternatives.
+That said, don't expect these pants to perform as well as more expensive alternatives, like the Outdoor Research SkyTour AscentShell Bib.
 The pockets are finicky, mostly using hook-and-loop closure mechanisms, which means they aren't waterproof and don't keep your valuables secure.
-The vents are small and not super effective.
+The vents are small and not super effective, similar to those on the Spyder Dare.
 And these pants don't have the best style.
 Still, these get the job done for users who want an inexpensive bib and won't break the bank.
 If you're more concerned with performance than price, the Mammut Haldigrat HS Bib is the way to go.

 Read more: The North Face Freedom Bib review